-My study of Vikings in the east has usually centered around the Viking trade routes and the Rus kingdom with its trading centers Staraja Ladoga, Novgorod (Holmsgardr), then Kiev (Kœnugarðr), as well as on the Rus who ultimately became the royal guard of the emperors of Byzantium, known as the Varangian Guard.
+My study of the Vikings in the east has usually centered around the Viking trade routes and the Rus kingdom with its trading centers Staraja Ladoga, Novgorod (Holmsgardr), then Kiev (Kœnugarðr), as well as on the Rus who ultimately became the royal guard of the emperors of Byzantium, known as the Varangian Guard.

 I completely bypassed the area that those early traders and adventurers had to sail through in order to get to the Rus kingdom and its trade routes: the Baltic area, or, as it has been referred to in old Norse, the Austrvegr (the Way East).
 It turns out, trading and raiding had been happening within the Baltic area and between its numerous tribes for centuries -- long before the Viking Age effectively “began” in AD 793.